JaredCMNDA/AssignmentTracker/README.md

 This is also the first release branch for this project.
-I don't really know why you're here, but hey, go ahead and look at the project and make challenge yourself to understand my terrible level of thinking!
+I don't really know why you're here, but hey, go ahead and look at the project and challenge yourself to understand my terrible level of thinking!